ustwo/US2MapperKit/README.md

 * Complex Type Support (stand alone, and in collections)
 * Default Value Definitions
 * Mapping Nested Values
+* Complex Transformations
-* Custom Transformations
+* Structs, Enums, Closures, Tuples via Transformations

 ##Basic Use

+####Initialization with Dictionary

-Once configured per [Installation](/documentation/installation.md) instructions:
+Once configured per the [Installation](/documentation/installation.md) instructions:

 1. Create a plist model mapping and place it in the mapping folder defined during installation.
 2. Build the target, navigate to the output directory defined during the installation process, and add the generated files to the project.